kiritigowda/MIVisionX-Inference-Tutorial/README.md

 		Sample:
 		% python /opt/rocm/mivisionx/model_compiler/python/nnir_to_openvx.py VGG16_NNIR VGG16_OpenVX

 **Note:**

-    * The weights.bin, annmodule.cpp, & annmodule.h files will be generated inside the OpenVX folder and you can use that as an input for this project.
+	* The weights.bin, annmodule.cpp, & annmodule.h files will be generated inside the OpenVX folder and you can use these as inputs for this project.
 	* Copy annmodule.cpp into the source folder.
 	* Copy annmodule.h into the include folder.

 #### label < path to labels file >